Judges support SVIC by sharing their expertise and providing invaluable feedback to

 The first phase of judging is virtual and involves assessing submissions on-line.
 Judges may select the option of reviewing all, or a subset of, entries.
 One week is allotted for judges to score entries and provide feedback.
 After the scores are tabulated, finalists are notified by email and invited to the SVIC Finalist Showcase to display their innovation.

-The second phase of judging is in-person at the SVIC Finalist Showcase event.
-Again, judges may select the option of evaluating all, or a subset of, poster board displays.
+The second phase of judging is virtual at the SVIC Finalist Showcase Again, judges may select the option of evaluating all, or a subset of, presentations.
 After the judging period concludes, judges deliberate to select the winners.

 Entries are evaluated on a scale of 1 to 5 along five different criteria during online/ in-person judging: